Brqje/EngBags/README.md

 **FAQ**

 **Q:** I have a non-English WoW client.
 Why don't I get similar categorization results as in your screenshots/video?
-**A:** EngInventory's categorization relies heavily on string search patterns, thus being localization dependent.
+**A:** EngBags' categorization relies heavily on string search patterns, thus being localization dependent.
 It's the foundation of how the addon works.
 I could add handling for other localizations, but I'd need massive input.